Tribes take measures to slow spread of new coronavirus

 "I was telling my kids we have to keep doing what we're doing because we're not sick yet," she said.

-Navajo President Jonathan Nez, wearing a mask and gloves Friday in addressing tribal lawmakers, said the tribe is preparing food packages for elders and will take over all billboards on the 27,000-square-mile (69,930-square-kilometer) reservation to enforce CDC guidelines.
+Navajo Nation President Jonathan Nez wore a mask and gloves Friday while addressing tribal lawmakers.
+He said the tribe was preparing food packages for elders and will take over all billboards on the 27,000-square-mile (69,930-square-kilometer) reservation to enforce CDC guidelines.
 It's also considering roadblocks.

 "I love you, Navajo Nation, but please listen to authorities, leadership when they say, 'Stay home,'" he said.
 "That's the best way to fight this virus."